Digital-first, omnichannel platform built for enterprises

 Upon notification of Down Time introduced by a Studio Publishing deployment, Khoros shall handle Rollback of Customer-introduced changes that caused the Down Time, and initiate redeployment of Customer’s environments to the last known good configuration, potentially undoing all customization work done by Customer or Khoros since the last successful deployment.

 Reverse Proxy Implementation.
 Customer use of a reverse proxy configuration must be implemented in accordance with the appropriate implementation process specified by Khoros and set forth in the Statement of Work.
 Customer shall provide all of the requested information, follow the specified guidelines and cooperate as required in accordance with the SOW during the term of the Agreement while employing a reverse proxy configuration.
 Apart from addressing performance issues strictly caused by Khoros actions or systems unaffected by and independent of the reverse proxy, the terms of this SLA shall not apply to the Services and Khoros shall have no obligation to comply with such terms.
+All reverse proxy configuration must be through a Professional Services SOW.
+Without that, Khoros is not obligated to support any issues caused by non-Khoros prescribed implementation process.
+In case of a non-Khoros prescribed implementation, Khoros will give a 30 day deadline for customers to fix the RP implementation in accordance with Khoros prescribed methods.
+Customers then can either choose to remove RP or work through a services SOW to correct the implementation.

 Performance.
 Khoros shall provide response times below 500 ms median latency, calculated on a calendar monthly basis for all non-customized pages.
 Latency is measured for first byte from a point within the physical network and excludes computationally intensive pages such as search and real-time analytics, internal user pages and auto-archived message pages.
 Khoros reserves the right to use a static page on the Application instance for testing purposes.